Hugh Masekela, Father Of South African Jazz, Dies At 78

 He penned the anti-apartheid anthem Bring Home Nelson Mandela in 1986 and returned to his native South Africa following Mandela's release.

-In 1987, he appeared with Paul Simon on his Graceland album tour alongside South African musicians Ladyship Black Mambozo and again in 2012 on the 25th anniversary of the Grammy-award winning album's release.
+In 1987, he appeared with Paul Simon on his Graceland album tour alongside South African musicians Ladysmith Black Mambazo and again in 2012 on the 25th anniversary of the Grammy-award winning album's release.

-In 1997, he acknowledged that he had become addicted to alcohol and many drugs, and checked himself into a recovery center in England.
+In 1997, he acknowledged that he had become addicted to alcohol and drugs, and checked himself into a recovery center in England.

 Masekela performed at the opening ceremony of the FIFA World Cup and tournament in Soweto's Soccer City in 2010.

-Note: A previous version of this post incorrectly referred to a band as Ladyship Black Mambozo; the band's name is Ladysmith Black Mambazo.